Maria Goeppert Mayer: United States

-There was little interest in quantum mechanics at Johns Hopkins but Goeppert Mayer worked with Karl Herzfeld in this area.
-They collaborated on a number of papers, including a paper with Herzfeld's student A.L.
-Sklar on the spectrum of benzene.
+There was little interest in quantum mechanics at Johns Hopkins, but Goeppert-Mayer worked with Karl Herzfeld in this area.
+They collaborated on a number of papers, including a paper with Herzfeld's student A. L. Sklar on the spectrum of benzene.
 She also returned to Göttingen in the summers of 1931, 1932 and 1933 to work with her former examiner Born, writing an article with him for the Handbuch der Physik.
 This ended when the Nazi Party came to power in 1933, and many academics, including Born and Franck, lost their jobs.
-Concerned by the 1933 anti-Jewish laws that ousted professors of Jewish descent, Goeppert Mayer as well as Herzfeld became involved in refugee relief efforts.
+Concerned by the 1933 anti-Jewish laws that ousted professors of Jewish descent, Goeppert-Mayer as well as Herzfeld became involved in refugee relief efforts.

 Joe Mayer was fired in 1937.
-He attributed this to the hatred of women on the part of the dean of physical sciences, which he thought was provoked by Goeppert Mayer's presence in the laboratory.
-Herzfeld agreed and added that, with Goeppert Mayer, Franck and Herzfeld all at Johns Hopkins, some thought that there were too many German scientists there.
+He attributed this to the hatred of women on the part of the dean of physical sciences, which he thought was provoked by Goeppert-Mayer's presence in the laboratory.
+Herzfeld agreed and added that, with Goeppert-Mayer, Franck and Herzfeld all at Johns Hopkins, some thought that there were too many German scientists there.
 There were also complaints from some students that Mayer's chemistry lectures contained too much modern physics.
-Mayer took up a position at Columbia University, where the chairman of the physics department, George B. Pegram, arranged for Goeppert Mayer to have an office, but she received no salary.
+Mayer took up a position at Columbia University, where the chairman of the physics department, George B. Pegram, arranged for her to have an office, but she received no salary.
 She soon made good friends with Harold Urey and Enrico Fermi, who arrived at Columbia in 1939, with the three of them and their families living in nearby Leonia, New Jersey.
 Fermi asked her to investigate the valence shell of the undiscovered transuranic elements.
 Using the Thomas–Fermi model, she predicted that they would form a new series similar to the rare earth elements.
 This proved to be correct.
-In 1941 she was elected a Fellow of the American Physical Society.
+In 1941, she was elected a Fellow of the American Physical Society.